Oihana PHP Arango

 • Associative[ FilterParam::KEY => '<attr>', FilterParam::OP => '<op>', FilterParam::VAL => <value>, FilterParam::ALT => <chain> ].
 Without FilterParam::VAL the leaf is a truthiness test.

 The compared attribute (left) and the value (right) may be wrapped by an alt chain — same "lower" / { key, val } / { key, val:true } mirror vocabulary as the flat filters (resolved by resolveAltSides()).
-The value is inlined via aqlValue() (the projection layer carries no bind variables; a WHEN value is developer-declared static configuration, never user input).
-The attribute is validated by assertAttributeName().
+A WHEN value is a developer-declared static literal, inlined via aqlValue(), and the attribute is validated by assertAttributeName().

 Only the infix comparators (eq, ne, ge, gt, le, lt, in, nin, like, nlike, match, nmatch) are supported; a function-form operator (contains, sw, ew, regex, …) throws — use the flat ?filter= for those.